-Now lets evaluate this story in light of a recent amendment sought by NCW.
-Here is the news from Times of India –
+Now let’s evaluate this story in light of a recent amendment sought by NCW.
+Here is the news from the Times of India –

-In this case, if prostitution was already legal the cruel mother in this case wouldn’t have been punished at all, whereas the father would have still sent to jail under false rape complaint.
+In this case, if prostitution was already legal the cruel mother, in this case, wouldn’t have been punished at all, whereas the father would have still sent to jail for false rape complaint.
 We understand that our legal system that is already heavily loaded against men in India, is going to further demean men and send them to jail for no fault if such amendments are brought.